 Direct Visma Integration (Planned)

-Status (April 2026): Not implemented.
-Planned launch ~May 2026 in parallel with the Fortnox integration.
+Status: Not implemented yet – planned, in parallel with the Fortnox integration.
 This article describes how the integration will work.
 Until then, use manual SIE export – see "Export SIE from Vendion – step by step" and "Import SIE into Visma eAccounting".

 Why both Fortnox and Visma?